 Hopefully, one of these tips will help solve your rooster issue or at least make it more manageable.
 Sometimes, you may need to try more than one method before something sticks, and sometimes, a rooster is just prone to crowing excessively and cannot be stopped.
 Have you successfully stopped your rooster from crowing too much?
 Please let us know how you did it in the comments!

-Featured Image Credit: Kurt Bouda, Pixabay
+Featured Image Credit by: Kurt Bouda, Pixabay